BM (rapper): Other ventures

-BM went viral in March 2019 after responding to a fan's question during an Instagram Live regarding his preferred body part in working out, in which he humorously responded by referring to his chest area, eventually sparking a meme known as the "Big Tiddie Committee" after he acknowledged other male idols with a similar physique, such as Monsta X's Shownu, soloist Wonho, NU'EST's Baekho, Seventeen's Mingyu, Pentagon's Hongseok, Stray Kids' Bang Chan, The Rose's Woosung, BTS' RM, among others.
+BM went viral in March 2019 after responding to a fan's question during an Instagram Live regarding his preferred body part in working out, in which he humorously responded by referring to his chest area, eventually sparking a meme known as the "Big Tiddie Committee" after he acknowledged other male idols with a similar physique, such as Monsta X's Shownu, soloist Wonho, NU'EST's Baekho, Seventeen's Mingyu, Pentagon's Hongseok, The Rose's Woosung, among others.
 After meeting a fan during the Los Angeles stop of Kard's US tour in October 2019 who revealed that she was undergoing chemotherapy for breast cancer, BM began selling "Big Tiddie Gang" merchandise through his apparel brand Staydium, with a share of the proceeds going to breast cancer research and awareness.
 As of April 2020, BM and Staydium have donated $20,533.75 to the Breast Cancer Research Foundation.

 Staydium launched another collaboration to raise funds for a non-profit organization in December 2020, the Healers X Staydium collection.
 Similar to the "Big Tiddie Gang" merchandise, part of the proceeds from this movement will go towards the non-profit organization #STOMPOUTBULLYING.

+BM auditioned for Beef and landed the role of Woosh on the Netflix series.
+The character is said to be "a former tennis pro running the tennis shop at the country club."